Some tweaks don’t need a paid professional! Take charge of your workstation with these do-it-yourself computer tips!

 1- Install the right software; choose carefully!

 Do you really need that quirky free shareware?
 Maybe it will just distract you, or bring along some malware for the ride.
 Is it something you will only use once a year?
 Even mainstream software products require a bit of thought.
 The software vendor should have a solid reputation.
 If this is your first time with the software, are step-by-step tutorials available?
+Do-it-yourself can get excellent results.

 2- Good security software/procedures will save your bacon.

 In addition to anti-virus software and firewalls, please don’t forget security procedures.
 Use strong passwords.
 If you don’t want to memorize all of them, try a reliable password manager tool.
 You can even store your passwords inside an encrypted file.
 Then, just memorize the strong password to that file.
 Don’t assume every email that asks for your personal information is legitimate.
 Take training classes.
-Get on Google or Bing and search for “cybercrime basic diy security procedures.”
+Get on Google or Bing and search for “cybercrime basic do-it-yourself security procedures.”
 You’ll find some good ideas.

 3- Update everything regularly; software & your operating system.